Maggie Lindemann: Career

 Her song "Crash and Burn" was Radio.com's Alternative Pick of the Week from March 20–27, 2021, which landed Maggie Lindemann's first debut on Mediabase radio chart peaking at number 33.
 Lindemann hosts a podcast called "swixxzaudio", sharing the name of her record label which she founded in 2020.
 On the podcast, which currently has 10 episodes and began on April 20, 2020, she has discussed various topics such as the making and release of "Paranoia".
 She describes the podcast as her "speaking to anyone that wants to listen".

 On April 15, 2022, she announced the second single from her upcoming debut album, Suckerpunch.
 The single, "How Could You Do This to Me", which follows the first single, "She Knows It", released in October 2021, features Kellin Quinn of Sleeping with Sirens and was released on April 29.
 It was performed live while Lindemann opened for Madison Beer on tour in 2021.
-The album's title was revealed the same day, and is slated for a release in the third quarter of 2022.The album's third single, "Break Me!" featuring Siiickbrain was released on June 3, 2022.
+The album's title was revealed the same day, and is slated for a release in the third quarter of 2022.
+The album's third single, "Break Me!" featuring Siiickbrain was released on June 3, 2022.
 On July 11, Lindemann announced the fourth single of the album, "You're Not Special", which released on July 15.
 On July 14, she announced Suckerpunch would be released on September 16.
 On August 12, the fifth single, "Self Sabotage" was released.

 Lindemann explained the reason it took her 7 years to come out with her debut album, in which she struggled with constant disappointment in the work she was producing with her label.
 Along with her music, the singer-songwriter faced several obstacles from leaving her label to devising a new sound that strayed heavily from her bright and bubbly image.
-Lindemann states that her favorite songs on her sophomore album are “Self-Sabotage” and “Hear Me Out”.
+Lindemann states that her favorite songs on her sophomore project are "Self-Sabotage" and "Hear Me Out".

 On September 16, 2022, she released her debut album Suckerpunch.

 Personal life

-In 2015, a video leaked on Tumblr which showed Lindemann's then boyfriend, Vine star Carter Reynolds, attempting to convince Lindemann into oral sex, despite her continuously saying "this makes me so uncomfortable".

 In 2016, Lindemann publicly came out as bisexual.
 Lindemann was in a relationship with Brandon Arreaga, a member of the boy band PrettyMuch, from 2019 to 2022.
 In May 2022, Lindemann shared via her Instagram stories that she and Arreaga had broken up.
-She confirmed to People in September that she is in a relationship with Jordan Clarkson, a professional basketball player for the Utah Jazz of the NBA.
+She confirmed to People in September of that year that she was in a relationship with NBA player Jordan Clarkson of the Utah Jazz.
+The couple broke up in early 2025.

 In 2019, while performing in Malaysia, Lindemann was escorted off the stage and arrested for performing without a professional visit pass, as required by all foreigners performing work in the country.
 She was released on bail the next day, with the event organizers pleading guilty.
 She has described the incident as "five days of living hell".

 In 2022, Lindemann confirmed she underwent breast augmentation.